nuejs/nue/packages/nuejs.org/docs/how-it-works.md

 ### Single-file Requests
 Single-file requests refer to the practice of serving the essential HTML and CSS in the initial HTTP request.
 This strategy allows for a fast first contentful paint (FCP) by delivering everything needed for immediate rendering.
 Subsequent requests for optional JavaScript and other non-critical resources can occur afterward.
 This approach enhances performance and ensures a smoother user experience, particularly on initial page load.

+### View transitions
+Nue includes built-in support for turbolinking and view transitions, ensuring that all page switches are fast and smooth.
+The aim is to enhance user experience (UX), not just performance.

-### Page Weight Optimization
+### Page Weight
 Semantic CSS is highly compact, and the decoupled stylesheets allow you to include only the styles that are actually used.
 As a result, you get smaller page sizes than with other frameworks.
 For example, the combined size of this page's markup and styling is smaller than Tailwind's minimal "preflight" CSS.

-### Turbolinking
-Nue includes built-in support for client-side navigation and view transitions, ensuring that all page switches are fast and smooth.
-The aim is to enhance user experience (UX), not just performance.

 > LINK: See full optimization guide